TheMesocarp/.github/profile/README.md

 We believe strongly in the open-source community and copyleft principles.

-Our mission is to foster a community of like-minded community-first builders, to help democratize the incoming wave of homological software, and improve the systems we depend on in our everyday lives.
+Our mission is to foster a community of like-minded community-first builders and improve the systems we depend on in our everyday lives.